rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    I've made a list of courses that I'd like to sit in on.
 There are three, and each is offered only this semester. ...
    [1] I must admit that time rarely permits.

 1. Too Much Music.  <https://www.npr.org/sections/therecord/2018/01/16/578216674/too-much-music-a-failed-experiment-in-dedicated-listening?utm_source=npr_newsletter&utm_medium=email&utm_content=20180118&utm_campaign=youmusthearthis&utm_term=music>

 1. Grinnell is differnt.
 Inspired by my "recent" dialog with Maddie K.
    Her email is entitled "Re: DIS" and is dated 2018-01-25.

 1. Something about my notes from Amanda Hinchman-D.  Maybe "unexpected effects"?

 1. Should I write something about cluelessness on economic status (my own, others')

 1. Attending academic talks.
 (Why I appreciate the abiity to do so.
    How I fit it into my too-busy week.
 The tradeoffs involved.
 See `time-logs-2018-03-05.md`.)

 New "soon", potentially short, teaching topics.

+1. "Checking in ..."
+A teaching tip. (and more)

 1. Reconfigurable classrooms.
 Whose responsibility is it to "put it back"?
 Probably add rant about the computer podium - we asked for a fixed one.
 They gave us a movable one.
 Guess what?
 That means the cords get pulled out of the floor.
 Things appear and disappear.
    (Or is this sharing a classroom.)

 1. Weekly reports in CSC 322.
 (Things I was going to write anyway?)

 1. Annotating the course Web?

 1. Usurping the faculty's primary responsibility.
 The common reading.
    I don't object to the books.
 But I strenuously object to non-faclty setting what seems to be the "common intellectual heritage" of Grinnell.

 1. Pages in a course Web.

 1. DRYing out my course webs.

 1. Timeboxing (in CSC 321, from Janet).
 Recent frustration at how to deal with timeboxing when students don't do as well as I would hope and I've guaranteed a minimum grade.
 Adding reflections to